getsentry/sentry-php/CONTRIBUTING.md

 # Contributing to the Sentry PHP SDK

-We welcome contributions to sentry-php by the community.
-See the [Contributing to Docs](https://docs.sentry.io/contributing/) page if you want to fix or update the documentation on the website.
+We welcome contributions to `sentry-php` by the community.

-## How to report a problem

 Please search the [issue tracker](https://github.com/getsentry/sentry-php/issues) before creating a new issue (a problem or an improvement request).
 Please also ask in our [Sentry Community on Discord](https://discord.com/invite/Ww9hbqr) before submitting a new issue.
 There is a ton of great people in our Discord community ready to help you!

-If you feel that you can fix or implement it yourself, please read a few paragraphs below to learn how to submit your changes.
+If you feel that you can fix or implement it yourself, please read on to learn how to submit your changes.

 ## Submitting changes